Support Package Applications

 On 25 March the Government introduced a support package for private sector employers with employees, as well as the self-employed.
 Subsequently on 17 April, a second set of support measures were announced.

-However, the measures continue to be in effect and may continue to be applicable to your situation if you or your business was, or continues to be, adversely impacted by the Pandemic as outlined in summary below.
+The measures will now continue to be in effect until 30 September 2020 and may continue to be applicable to your situation if you or your business was, or continues to be, adversely impacted by the Pandemic as outlined in summary below.
+In addition the extension will support continuing demand for the schemes where KEMH instructs symptomatic individuals and their households to isolate.

 Unemployment Subsidy Scheme